Holiday blood drives canceled, adding to supply concerns

 Michele Zindars, left, an employee with American Red Cross, and her husband, Tom, of Middleton, video chat with their granddaughters in Ohio as Tom waits to donate blood during the 30th annual American Red Cross Madison Holiday Blood Drive.

-Gail Holiday, of Madison, continued a 14-year tradition in 2021 of donating blood at the annual Holiday Blood Drive at the Alliant Energy Center on Thursday.
-The event, which started in 1985, is the largest blood drive in the state but was canceled Friday due to extreme cold and wind.
+Gail Holiday, of Madison, continued a 14-year tradition in 2021 of donating blood at the annual Holiday Blood Drive at the Alliant Energy Center.
+The event, which started in 1985, is the largest blood drive in the state, but was canceled Friday due to extreme cold and wind.
 Last year's event drew 745 donors.

 Andrea Norgord, of McFarland, passes time with her 4-year-old twin daughters, Phoebe, left, and Cecelia, right, and husband, Andy, as she waits to donate blood during the 30th annual American Red Cross Madison Holiday Blood Drive at Alliant Energy Center in 2015.